electricbolt/uithreadtestexpectation/README.md

 * Target SDK 27
 * Developed with Android Studio 3.1
 * Friendly BSD-2 license
+* Hosted on JCenter

+## JCenter

+`uithreadtestexpectation` is hosted in JCenter.
+In the `dependencies` section of your modules `build.gradle` file add the following:

+`androidTestImplementation "nz.co.electricbolt:uithreadtestexpectation:1.0.1"`

 ## Building instructions

+If you need to manually build `uithreadtestexpectation` to generate an AAR file:

 To clean: `./gradlew clean`